-We’ve answered some of the most frequently asked questions about TPAR below.
+We’ve answered some of the most frequently asked questions about Taxable Payments Annual report (often called TPAR reporting) below.

-The information gathered from the TPAR can also help individual contractors i.e., sole traders, as the ATO can pre-fill information about these payments into their tax returns.
+The system also works both ways, because the information gathered from the TPAR can also help individual contractors (i.e., sole traders) as the ATO can pre-fill information about these payments into their tax returns.

 Do I need to lodge a TPAR?

-In most cases, if your business is a government entity or provides building and construction, cleaning, courier or road freight, information technology or security, investigation or surveillance services, you are required to lodge a TPAR.
+In most cases, if your business provides building and construction, cleaning, courier or road freight, information technology or security, investigation or surveillance services or is a government entity, you are required to lodge a TPAR.

 What do I need to report?